DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/1/world2.md

 To assert where this place ends, Kai ignored crossroads for now.

 How much time passed?
 One hour?
 Two hour?
-He kept walking further ahead until his senses haven't become numb _TL note:_ I have some doubts about meaning of this last line, I wonder if author meant sense of time?
+He kept walking further ahead until his senses haven't become numb.

+_TL note:_ I have some doubts about meaning of this last line, I wonder if author meant sense of time?

 "That is?"

 A towering figure entered his field of view.
-The place there looked like some sort of altar.
+The place looked like some sort of altar.
 He ascended a small staircase with less than 10 steps.
 There before him was three solemn marble pillars, towering over surroundings as if reaching the sky itself.
 And in the center of it was...